-With a wide variety of adventures under his belt, Pete Goss talks positively and with passion about leading teams through exciting, but often complex, difficult and dangerous situations.
+With a wide variety of adventures under his belt, yachtsman Pete Goss talks positively and with passion about leading teams through exciting, but often complex, challenging and dangerous situations.
 A natural communicator with a dynamic but informal style, Pete never ceases to amuse, entertain and inform with his presentations.

-At the height of the Team Philips project, Pete headed-up a workforce of more than 100 employees, brokered multi-million pound sponsorship deals and assisted in the creation of several new companies in fields as diverse as new media, engineering, education and boat-building.
-Handling these complex and often conflicting pressures whilst all the while being under the media spotlight, gave Pete a unique insight into the challenges that face every organisation.
+At the height of the Team Philips project, Pete headed-up a workforce of more than 100 employees, brokered multi-million-pound sponsorship deals and assisted in the creation of several new companies in fields as diverse as new media, engineering, education and boat-building.
+Handling these complex and often conflicting pressures while all the while being under the media spotlight, gave Pete a unique insight into the challenges that face every organisation.

 Equally at home battling the elements alone or leading a business team from the front, Pete Goss draws from these experiences to offer management talks, team-building exercises and training sessions that will not only challenge individuals and groups but inspire them to achieve beyond what they thought possible.